-From Storm Babet to Storm Kathleen, we’ve seen a lot of major storms over the past few years causing damage to homes.
+From Storm Éowyn to Storm Kathleen, we’ve seen a lot of big storms hit the UK in the past few years.
+And unfortunately, this type of weather isn’t kind to our homes.

 What’s a storm?